Full-time MBA success stories

 Pre-MBA: Treasury Manager, Engro Corporation Ltd., Pakistan

 “The Manchester MBA also promised ‘learning-by-doing’ through live consultancy projects.
 It lived up to its expectations.
-I secured a summer internship at American Express and converted this into a full-time role, which I began immediately after graduating.”
+I was able to convert my summer internship at American Express into an offer for a full-time position.
+I commenced work immediately after graduation”.

 Jai Somasekharan, Indian, Class of 2013